Flash-0P/flash-backitems/README.md

 # Description

 Welcome to Flash backitems and weapon Script, this script allows user to define Player slots when it comes to weapons / items on the players back along with a few other features such as.

-Carrying items that can affect how the player reacts such as stopping them from sprint, getting in vehicles and much more!
+Pertial Working With `OX_INVENTORY` you have to change your self Carrying items that can affect how the player reacts such as stopping them from sprint, getting in vehicles and much more!

 # How to install